-I am a fully trained and qualified psychotherapeutic counsellor (BA Hons in Integrative-Relational Counselling) and a register member of British Association of Counselling & Psychotherapy (BACP) working with adults and young people.
+I am a fully trained and qualified psychotherapeutic counsellor (BA Hons in Integrative-Relational Counselling) and a registered member of British Association of Counselling & Psychotherapy (BACP), working with adults and young people.
+I am currently studying for a Post-Graduate Diploma in Traumatology and PTSD in adults and children.
+I have experience working both short-term and long-term in a wide range of difficulties.

 Training, qualifications & experience